✓ GDPR

 Contract metadataVendor names, renewal dates, costs, contract PDFsYou enter / upload

 What we do NOT receive: your source code, project files, models, message content (Slack/Teams), email bodies, calendar events, files outside license-daemon output.
-The OAuth scopes we request are read-only and limited to seat / activity reporting.
+The OAuth scopes we request are read-only and limited to concurrent-license / activity reporting.

 2. Where your data lives